 Independent of using a specific graphical tool, a general graphical method (" ... coextensive in their applications ... ") was developed above as a surface in Fig. 5, that can be used to describe Gibbs' equation of state.
 The objective here is to combine the graphical and analytic methods to facilitate an understanding of the relationship between the various thermodynamic state variables.

 According to the general graphical method developed to envision total derivatives, all five thermodynamic state variables (e, η, v, T, P), related in the equation of state above, coexist at any arbitrary point A, at x=x1 y=y1 in Fig. 5.
 Hence any point on the energy-entropy-volume surface uniquely describes a thermodynamic state.
 In Gibbs equation of state the vector components of a gradient of the scalar energy function are the definitions for temperature and pressure.
 Hence lines of constant temperature and pressure can be mapped as a collection of connected points on the curved surface with the same slopes where the surface is defined by the scalar two-dimensional function of energy as a function of entropy and volume.
 This is why Maxwell could use the sun's "grazing" rays to identify points on the surface with similar slopes.
 The vector components of the gradient that define the slopes of the tangent plane are highlighted using green and blue colors.
 Maxwell also used color to highlight lines of constant pressure and temperature scribed onto his sculptured surface, which has since faded in Fig. 2 but reconstructed in Fig. 6.
 In Coy's dissertation this tangent plane was drawn in special cases to understand properties of interest.
 Using the graphical method for envisioning total derivatives, a glyph representing the total derivative also uses the idea of a tangent plane to show the pressure, temperature, position vector, and the corresponding total derivative.
 This glyph could be drawn interactively in a highlighted window next to the surface as the mouse pointer moves from point to point (A to B) along the scalar two-dimensional function energy-entropy-volume surface.
 If the mouse pointer is static then no glyph is drawn.
-This is an essential requirement because the total derivative only exists with respect to a position vector that defines two points A and B. From a thermodynamic view point this corresponds to the underlying question when working with thermodynamic theory of state, that is, what thermodynamic processes exist when moving from point to point along the energy-entropy-volume surface.
-Using this idea Maxwell demonstrated how to determine whether a substance, composed of a mixture of different states that coexist at points A and B, e.g. solid, liquid, or gas (triple point), "will tend of itself to pass from one of these states to the other".
-This is determined by by the amount of energy freely available (Gibbs' free Energy) which is associated with the curvature of the "primitive" surface and orientation of the triple point tangent plane which Gibbs labels as the "dissipated energy surface".
-Maxwell lists triple point thermodynamic processes associated with Gibbs' free energy next to fig.26d on page 206 of Ref..
-Hence implementation of the glyph at points A and B would first require an understanding of the underlying thermodynamic concepts associated with the list on page 206 of Ref.
+This is an essential requirement because the total derivative only exists with respect to a position vector that defines two points A and B. From a thermodynamic view point this corresponds to the underlying question when working with thermodynamic theory of state, that is, what thermodynamic processes exist when moving from point to point along the energy-entropy-volume diagram.
+These thermodynamic process are listed by Maxwell next to fig.26d on page 206 of Ref..
+Implementation of the glyph would also require an understanding of the underlying physics associated with the list on page 206.

 The development of the thermodynamic theory of state is a rare but excellent example that demonstrates how scientists combine analytic and graphical methods together with how they understand science.
 How scientists combine analytical and graphical models into new knowledge exemplifies a cognitive processes that includes visual thinking or what Dr. Coy describes as "geometric reasoning", Ref..
 This new knowledge was reported and documented by Gibbs as a graphical method, so that others could reproduce and build on that understanding.
 As the graphical method was being developed by Gibbs the intent was not to use graphics for presentation but rather to develop the theory.
 This is contrary to the popular belief that imaging in science is used for presentation which can at times be insightful.
 For example if scientists do experience any insight when working with diagrams or imaging, this experience is understood to be unique to the researcher as a subjective experience, which may have educational value by reporting this experience as a scientific visual thinking anecdote: a short tale narrating an interesting or amusing biographical incident that may be useful for educational or outreach purposes to the general public who do not understand the science.
 At best the result becomes an intriguing picture on a stamp or the cover of a scientific text book.
 After reading and STUDYING Gibbs and Maxwell, perhaps the reader would agree that neither Gibbs nor Maxwell developed their graphical method for presentation, a metaphor, or as an intriguing ancetodal experience that could not be scientifically reproduced.
 Rather the graphical method was sufficiently developed and described by Gibbs to be inclusive with developing the thermodynamic theory of state, which was reproduced and further developed graphically by Maxwell.
 Recall in summary Gibbs states,